 The material needs to be checked for damage and decisions made as to what is retrievable and what is not.
 If anything is dirty the dirt should be carefully brushed away with a soft brush.
 The material should then be placed in new packaging and returned to storage.
 You should also at this point ensure that the cause of the original flood has been addressed.
 If this proves impossible the material should be moved to an alternative storage area.

 If material has been damp for a long time before salvage, or if too long is taken to dry it out, mould can start to grow.
 Mould can be a health risk to staff.
 Depending on the scale of the outbreak, staff may need to use respirators when handling the records.
 Rapid drying and proper ventilation are both extremely important when dealing with mould-affected records.

-Once the mouldy material is dry you may need to consider fumigation, or at least a program of cleaning and bagging the affected pages.
+Once the mouldy material is dry you may need to consider a program of cleaning and bagging the affected pages.
 Another option you could consider, depending on the circumstances, is to photocopy the material and destroy the original.

 Contact the Agency Service Centre.
 Although we cannot generally offer direct assistance in the event of a flood, we can give professional advice and direct you to suitable private companies that specialise in disaster recovery, as well as private conservators who can help preserve the damaged material.